kazuto-nishimori/Open-Source-GIS/lab8/index.md

 #### Demographic and Health Surveys (DHS)

 [DHS]( https://dhsprogram.com/What-We-Do/Survey-Types/DHS.cfm) is conducted by [USAID]( https://www.usaid.gov/) every five years and collects nationally representative high-volume data on health and population in developing countries.
-This survey is at the household level, but to protect confidentiality, the geospatial information is not available at this scale.
+This survey is conducted at the household level, but to protect confidentiality, the geospatial information is not available at this scale.
 Instead, several neighboring households are grouped together into a cluster, and the cluster’s coordinates are randomized within a certain area (5km radius for rural areas and 2km for urban) that does not cross the district border.
 There are around 850 clusters in Malawi (area of 120,000 km2).
 This data contains several hundred columns for each household documenting anything from the number and type of cattle to respondent’s smoking habit.
 We used data from 2010 as the authors had done, but unfortunately it cannot be shared due to DHS’s policy.
 Fortunately, the data is easily obtainable but it does require a formal request.
 Here ere you can download the metadata: [DHS_metadata.text](/DHS_metadata.text), [DHS_Survey_Vars.pdf](/DHS_Survey_Vars.pdf.
 )
 #### Traditional Authority shape file
 The shape file for the TA was obtained here